Personal Success Story

 In February 2008, I saw a picture of myself and was disgusted at how I looked.
 I knew losing weight was hard, but so was being overweight.
 In addition to being obese, I have severe knee problems.
 One ligament is torn on my left side, and another is torn on my right side; both will need surgeries in the future.
 I knew a lighter me could possibly give me healthier knees.

 I have struggled with losing weight since 1998.
 I consider myself a diet expert.
-I feel like I have tried every diet out there, but I have not failed.
-I just have found 240 ways that did not work—until I found Weight Watchers.
+I feel like I've tried every diet out there, but I haven't failed; I just found 240 diets that didn't work, until I found a reputable weight loss program that did.
 I had lost some weight on all the diets I tried, but I could never sustain the rigid guidelines of eliminating certain foods.
-A friend at church was having success with Weight Watchers, so I researched it online.
+A friend at church was having success with one reputable weight loss program, so I researched it online.
 I knew my work and travel schedule would not allow me to attend meetings on a regular basis, but, when I learned I could do it all online, I was thrilled and joined on July 1, 2008.